DSACMS/gov-codejson/docs/metadata.md

       <td>required</td>
       <td>🇺🇸📜</td>
       <td>str</td>
       <td>The URL of the public release repository for open source repositories.
-This field is not required for repositories that are only available as government-wide reuse or are closed (pursuant to one of the exemptions).</td>
+This field is not required for repositories that are only available as government-wide reuse or are closed (pursuant to one of the exemptions).
+It can be listed as 'private' for repositories that are closed.</td>
       <td></td>
     </tr>
     <tr>